livekit/livekit-cli/README.md

 ### Advanced usage

-You could customize various parameters of the test such as
+You can customize various parameters of the test such as

--   --video-publishers: number of video publishers
+-   `--video-publishers`: number of video publishers
--   --audio-publishers: number of audio publishers
+-   `--audio-publishers`: number of audio publishers
--   --subscribers: number of subscribers
+-   `--subscribers`: number of subscribers
--   --video-resolution: publishing video resolution. low, medium, high
+-   `--video-resolution`: publishing video resolution. low, medium, high
--   --no-simulcast: disables simulcast
+-   `--no-simulcast`: disables simulcast
--   --num-per-second: number of testers to start each second
+-   `--num-per-second`: number of testers to start each second
--   --layout: layout to simulate (speaker, 3x3, 4x4, or 5x5)
+-   `--layout`: layout to simulate (speaker, 3x3, 4x4, or 5x5)
--   --simulate-speakers: randomly rotate publishers to speak
+-   `--simulate-speakers`: randomly rotate publishers to speak

 <!--BEGIN_REPO_NAV-->
 <br/><table>